maintaining the best standards of independent archaeology

 2025-26 SOAG Lectures

-Our lecture series for 2025-2026 is arranged.
-Click here for the schedule for our winter lecture series.
+Our lecture series for 2025-2026 continues.
+Click here for the schedule of our remaining winter lectures.

-EXTRA: An additional lecture has been organised:– 28th May 2026 – NT Archaeologist Adrian Cox will give a lecture on the excavations undertaken at Greys Court.
+Note that an additional lecture has been organised for the 28th May 2026 – NT Archaeologist Adrian Cox will give a lecture on the excavations undertaken at Greys Court.

 Smokedown Romano-British site is SOAG’s long running field project.
 2025’s fieldwork season ran from July 31st to September 8th.
-We understand the field will be returned to arable crop in the new year, so this was probably our last extended season on the site.
+We understand the field is likely to be returned to arable crop in the new year, so this was probably our last extended season on the site.
 Nevertheless, it was an exciting year with unusual finds and features.
-As before, a summary report will be published soon.
-Annual summary reports and documentation from previous seasons are available through the Smokedown project page.
+A summary report on this year’s excavations has been published and is available available through the Smokedown project page.

 We were very pleased to partner with the National Trust again for a second excavation at Greys Court in late July, as part of the CBA’s Festival of Archaeology.
 Part of the remains of the inter-court range across the oval lawn was uncovered, to the excited interest of visitors and NT staff.
 The NT archaeologist Adrian Cox again expressed his heartfelt thanks to SOAG for the quality of the excacvation, and the extent of public engagement.